Redis

 ];

-• Each process has its own connection pool, and connection pools are not shared between processes.
+• Each process has its own connection pool; pools are not shared across processes.

 Example